×

 About Trip

-This is a terrific two-week adventure trekking across Nepal's Langtang National Park, culminating in a stunning yet non-technical ascent of Yala Peak.
+This is a specilized terrific two-week adventure trekking and pre-mountaineering across Nepal's Langtang National Park, culminating in a stunning yet non-technical ascent of Yala Peak.
 The summit is recognized for being a superb perspective, providing those who reach it with a true sense of being high in the isolated Himalayas with few people around and without too much technical difficulty.

 We will be in the center of the Himalayas, with breathtaking views across Tibet and Nepal.
 The valley of Langtang is famous for its flora as well as breathtaking vistas of the gorgeous Himalayan peaks, and it is the nearest national park to Kathmandu, needing a drive to reach there.